waterkimchi/ZotMap/README.md

 ### Prerequisites

-S 13+ required, will be available in App store soon.
+iOS 15+ required, will be available in App store soon.

 ### Installing